 Tips: Save your tired legs from a long walk back to the car by parking in the nearby marina parking lot.
-Bring water bottles, and test the metal slides’ temperature – they get hot under the midday sun – before sending down any barelegged little ones.
+Bring water bottles, and test the metal slides’ temperature before sending down barelegged little ones on a sunny day.

 Photo: Metro Parks Tacoma

 Dune Peninsula is the park’s centerpiece, which is named for science fiction writer Frank Herbert’s famous novel.
-Herbert was born in Tacoma, and his experience living near the ASARCO plant during the city’s industrial heyday influenced his bestselling story about the destruction of the natural world through human folly.
+Herbert was born in Tacoma, and his experience living near the ASARCO plant influenced his bestselling story about humans’ destruction of the natural world.

-Now there are grassy green hills for rolling, rocky outcroppings for climbing, expansive lawns for kite flying, and benches and tables for picnicking.
-On clear days you can see the Olympic Mountains, Mount Baker, the Cascades, and Mount Rainier.
-Plop down at one of the many viewpoints and watch the sailboats, container ships, Vashon Island ferry, and resident seals skimming Commencement Bay’s calm waters.
+Now there are grassy green hills for rolling, rocky outcroppings for climbing, lawns for kite flying and tables for picnicking.
+On clear days you can see the Olympic Mountains, Mount Baker, the Cascades and Mount Rainier.
+Plop down at one of the many viewpoints and watch the sailboats, container ships, Vashon Island ferry, and resident seals in Commencement Bay.
 You might even spy a blue heron, or if you’re really lucky, a whale.

 There’s no playground at the park, but with all the natural features to climb and hop along, the kids won’t miss it.